-Since then, various Company prospecting campaigns have focused on a broader area containing numerous conspicuous iron-rich gossans of generally limited extent but which attracted the Company's attention, and that of early prospectors, and were found to contain exotic geochemistry and consistently anomalous zinc, lead and silver with values up to 6.8% zinc, 3.3% lead and 51g/t silver.
+The limestone is host to numerous prospector' workings that targeted conspicuous iron-rich gossans with exotic geochemistry and consistently anomalous zinc, lead and silver with values up to 6.8% zinc, 3.3% lead and 51g/t silver.
 Forty-three samples taken from these gossans and old workings averaged 0.86% zinc.